bigskysoftware/htmx/www/content/essays/accessibility-and-htmx.md

 tag = ["posts"]
 +++

-Every now and then, an [#Accessibility](https://mastodon.social/tags/accessibility) proponent or consultant will discover the htmx, skim through the [developer tutorials](https://htmx.org/docs/), and come away with the impression that htmx is bad for accessibility.
-This is ridiculous, of course, because htmx doesn't generate any HTML code; it simply gives you new ways to use [REST API principles](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) in your browser.
+Accessibility is hard, but it's important to get it right.
+Using htmx, it's easy to make accessible web applications.
+It's also possible to make very inaccessible apps, too.
+At its core, htmx is simply a new way to use [REST API principles](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) in your browser, using [whatever server code you like](https://htmx.org/essays/hypermedia-on-whatever-youd-like/).
+It doesn't generate any HTML for you, so the results are up to you and your server.

-With that said, accessibility is hard, and it's important to get it right.
-So, this document lays out some guidelines to follow (and the pitfalls to avoid) on your way to building amazing and accessible apps using htmx.
+This document lays out some guidelines to follow (and some pitfalls to avoid) on your way to building amazing and accessible apps using htmx.

-If you're not already familiar with web accessibility, please start with one of the many [resources for web accessibility](https://www.w3.org/WAI/tutorials/) that have already been published.
+You'll need to understand the basics of web accessibility first, so please start with one of the many [resources for web accessibility](https://www.w3.org/WAI/tutorials/) that have already been published.
 The same goes for basic htmx, which is simple enough to [learn in an afternoon](https://htmx.org/docs/).

 ## Guidelines for Accessible HTMX Applications